The Muslim Vote: Crumbs from the Master’s Table

 The Indignity of it All

 These oppressive systems, governments, pretend democracies, and institutions are built on capitalism and secularism, which put money and power at the center of the equation, not the well-being of humans and humanity.
 All for a system that has been collapsing in plain sight for decades, with many leading Western intellectuals currently admitting its failure.
-But you don’t need to be an intellectual to see that the system has failed, just speak to the millions of poor disenfranchised citizens living below the poverty lines and on the streets.
-Once hailed as the beacon of progress and civilization, the genocide in Gaza has stripped the system for what it is – an inhuman rotten core built on moral hypocrisy, corruption, and injustice.
+But you don’t need to be an intellectual to see that the system has failed, just speak to the millions of poor disenfranchised citizens living below the poverty line and on the streets.
+Once hailed as the beacon of progress and civilization, the genocide in Gaza has stripped the system for what it is – an inhuman, rotten core built on moral hypocrisy, corruption, and injustice.

 Many across the world no longer trust in its values, promises, or moral leadership.
-Yet, despite witnessing its failure firsthand- genocides, oppression in Muslim lands, poverty domestically-many Muslims still cling to this broken framework-an act as desperate as it is degrading.
+Yet, despite witnessing its failure firsthand- genocides, oppression in Muslim lands, poverty domestically-many Muslims still cling to this broken framework, an act as desperate as it is degrading.
 To hold onto a system that serves only the interests of the powerful elite is not just misguided; it is a form of self-inflicted indignity on Muslims and the Ummah of Muhammad.

 True Justice

-The tragedies unfolding in places like Palestine, Lebanon, Ukraine, Sudan, Libya, Syria, and even within the heart of the United States, are not isolated crises but symptoms of a pervasive, tyrannical system that controls our political, economic, and social realities.
-The genocides, wars, famines we witness are no accident; they are embedded deep within the fabric of capitalism, propped up by a democracy that serves power, financial systems that fuel inequality, and political orders that prioritize the interests of the elite over the needs of the people.
+The tragedies unfolding in places like Palestine, Lebanon, Ukraine, Sudan, Libya, Syria, and even within the heart of the United States are not isolated crises but symptoms of a pervasive, tyrannical system that controls our political, economic, and social realities.
+The genocides, wars, and famines we witness are no accident; they are embedded deep within the fabric of capitalism, propped up by a democracy that serves power, financial systems that fuel inequality, and political orders that prioritize the interests of the elite over the needs of the people.
 True justice cannot emerge from flawed secular institutions.
 Instead, it is a divine mandate set forth by the Creator of all humanity.

 “We have already sent Our messengers with clear evidences and sent down with them the Scripture and the balance that the people may maintain their affairs in justice.
 (Quran 57:25)